 System Requirements for Android Gateway

-Android Gateway is a free utility.
-You can download it from the TestPlant downloads page.
+Android Gateway is a free application.
+You can download it from the Eggplant downloads page.

 Step by Step: Install Android Gateway

-To install the Android Gateway, please follow the steps below:
+To install Android Gateway, follow the steps below:

-- To install the Android Gateway application, double-click the install package.
+- To install Android Gateway, double-click the install package.

-- On Mac OS X, drag the Android Gateway application into the Applications folder on the Mac.
+- On Mac, drag the Android Gateway application into the Applications folder.

 - On Windows, follow the on-screen instructions in the Setup wizard to finish installation.